 All oscilloscopes exhibit a low-pass frequency response that rolls-off at higher frequencies, as shown in Figure 1.
-Most scopes with bandwidth specifications of 1 GHz and below typically have what is called a Gaussian response, which exhibits a slow roll-off characteristic beginning at approximately one-third the -3 dB frequency.
-Oscilloscopes with bandwidth specifications greater than 1 GHz typically have a maximally-flat frequency response, as shown in Figure 2.
+Most scopes with bandwidth specifications of 1 GHz and below typically have what is called a Gaussian response, which exhibits a slow roll-off characteristic beginning at approximately one-third the -3dB frequency.
+Oscilloscopes with bandwidth specifications greater than 1 GHz typically have a maximally flat frequency response, as shown in Figure 2.
 This type of response usually exhibits a flatter in-band response with a sharper roll-off characteristic near the -3 dB frequency.

 There are advantages and disadvantages to each of these types of oscilloscope frequency responses.
 Oscilloscopes with a maximally-flat response attenuate in-band signals less than scopes with Gaussian response, meaning that scopes with maximally-flat responses are able to make more accurate measurements on in-band signals.
-But a scope with Gaussian response attenuates out-ofband signals less than a scope with a maximally-flat response, meaning that scopes with Gaussian responses typically have a faster rise time than scopes with a maximally-flat response, given the same bandwidth specification.
-But sometimes it is advantageous to attenuate out-of-band signals to a higher degree in order to help eliminate higher-frequency components that can contribute to aliasing in order to satisfy Nyquist criteria ($f_S > 2 \times f{MAX}$).
-For a deeper understanding of Nyquist's sampling theory, refer to Agilent's application note, "Evaluating Oscilloscope Sample Rates vs. Sampling Fidelity" listed at the end of this document.
+But a scope with Gaussian response attenuates out-ofband signals less than a scope with maximally-flat response, meaning that scopes with Gaussian responses typically have a faster rise time than scopes with a maximally-flat response, given the same bandwidth specification.
+But sometimes it is advantageous to attenuate out-of-band signals to a higher degree in order to help eliminate higher-frequency components that can contribute to aliasing in order to satisfy Nyquist criteria (f{MAX} < f_S).
+For a deeper understanding of Nyquist's sampling theory, refer to Agilent Application Note 1587, "Evaluating Oscilloscope Sample Rates vs. Sampling Fidelity."